Why you should add Morocco to your Indie/RTW trip

 - Take a walk on the blue streets of Chefchaouen.
 You can find them in medina.

 Many people will arrive in Morocco by ferry from Spain or Gibraltar.
 Tarifa is the closest and by far the best place from which to leave Spain as it’s a small and charming town on its own.
-If you are coming from anywhere but Spain you’ll want to book a flight into Casablanca’s Mohammed V International Airport.
-Then jump on a train right away to anywhere else.
+If you are coming from anywhere but Spain you’ll want to book flight into Marrakech.